Attachmate Worldwide | Contact Us | NetIQ.com

 • Client and server template files available for download.

 In addition to the client and server template files that install by default, there are templates that you can download from Attachmate's web site.
-For more information, see Technical Note 1840.
+For more information, see KB 7021798.

 Issues resolved in Reflection X 14.0 SP2: